Wednesday, I posted about the frustrations that you will encounter in leading a group. Today we are focusing on the rewards.

 - Bigger pool of people to ask for recommendations – for a great restaurant, place to get your shoes repaired, or which phone company has the best deals.

-Do things you haven’t done before. – Sometimes it will come from suggestions from people in your group, other times it will be something you come across planning activities on your own.
+Do things you haven’t done before. – Sometimes it will come from suggestions from those in your group, other times it will be something you come across planning activities on your own.
 Either way, you will be more open to exploring new things knowing that you’ll have at least a few other people to do it with you.

 If you have been thinking about starting a group of some kind, I’m always here to help get you started.
 Feel free to contact me with any questions!